Pedal on Parliament: History

 Pedal on Parliament was set up in 2012, partly in response to the death of Andrew McNicoll, and to protest at the lack of investment in cycling.
 There had previously been no national cycling campaign for Scotland.
 After the success of its first mass-participation ride, the group decided to continue its work and to organise further rides in subsequent years.
 The group now takes part in Scottish Parliament's Cross-Party group on cycling.
 For the first time since 2012, there was no event in 2024.

 Inaugural 2012 event

 The first ride took place on Saturday 28 April 2012, with between 2,500 and 3,000 people taking part.
-After gathering at the Meadows, a two-minute silence was held, afer which the ride was led off by the noted long-distance cyclist, Mark Beaumont.
+After gathering at the Meadows, a two-minute silence was held, and the ride was led off by the noted long-distance cyclist, Mark Beaumont.
 At the end of the ride, a petition with 3,000 signatures was delivered to the parliament.
 This event had followed several meetings between Government and road safety professionals and campaigners.